fish-shell/fish-shell/doc_src/tutorial.rst

 Or, if you want a quick overview over the differences to other shells like Bash, see :ref:`Fish For Bash Users <fish_for_bash_users>`.

+For the full, detailed description of how to use fish interactively, see :ref:`Interactive Use <interactive>`.

+For a comprehensive description of fish's scripting language, see :ref:`The Fish Language<language>`.

 Running Commands
 ----------------